mkbabb/parse-that/docs/tranches/B/PROGRESS.md

     staged/source-leaf candidate path.
 Native sticky RegExp and the incumbent closure runtime remain the KISS control; the private corpus survives only to reproduce falsification.
+14. P2-C kills the staged graph, prefix table and compiled parser surface as a general candidate.
+S7's scalar transaction, run-owned recovery and consumer projection survive only as laws; its warmed high-arity result is not a runtime admission.
+15. `/utils` has no live consumer and only one Value prototype use.
+Packrat has no live Value/JSON consumer.
+Both are excluded from a successor unless P3 binds two exact consumers; no alias or compatibility tier is allowed.

 ## Formation and release chains